-Occupational & Life Skills (OLS) is an associate degree program for adults with learning disabilities.
+Occupational & Life Skills Bellevue College (OLSBC) is an associate degree program for students with learning disabilities.

-In our uniquely supportive skills-based program, students apply academic knowledge through community activities, service learning, and social experiences.
-Students identify a career pathway, gain marketable, workplace-ready competencies, develop better interpersonal skills, and complete an internship in alignment with their career goals.
+In our uniquely supportive skills-based program, students apply academic knowledge through community activities, service learning and social experiences.
+Students identify a career pathway, gain marketable, workplace-ready competencies, develop better interpersonal skills and complete an internship in alignment with their career goals.

-Learn more about OLS from our students and staff.
+Learn more from our students and staff

-Submit your application to OLS Bellevue College
+Submit your application

 Our program was founded over 15 years ago by a group of parents and Bellevue College staff.
 Bellevue College was approved to offer an Associate Degree in Occupational and Life Skills (OLS) in 2006.

-instruction, we have an average of 15 students per class.
-Two cohorts of 15 students are admitted each fall.
+To allow for more individualized support, we have an average of 16 students per class.
+Up to 36 students are admitted each fall.

 85% of our graduates are employed or continuing their education after graduation, higher than the national employment rate for workers with disabilities.
 30% enjoy upward mobility in their career.

 Students complete a 200-hour

 internship with a local business in the student’s chosen career path.
-We’ve partnered with over 85 local
+We’ve partnered with over 85 local businesses since 2006.